-Using a patented antenna and custom made shielding, Mudita Pure minimizes a user’s exposure to radiofrequency energy, with estimates of less than 0.08W/kg at your head (for context, an iPhone XR’s head SAR value is 0.99W/kg).
+Using an our patent-based antenna and custom-made shielding, Mudita Pure minimizes a user’s exposure to radiofrequency energy, with estimates of less than 0.08W/kg at your head (for context, an iPhone XR’s head SAR value is 0.99W/kg).

 Mudita Pure’s prototypes were tested at Verkotan (a FINAS and ILAC accredited testing laboratory) in Finland.
 It is widely considered one of the best laboratories in the world for these kinds of tests.
 Pure’s SAR was measured in the EU measurements (amount of radiation per 10g tissue).

 With over twenty years of experience, Verkotan helps organizations in radio device testing and certification projects.
 Their services range from product development testing to global market approval(s).
 You can view the Verkotan test results and other relevant information via the links below.